-I understand that if my student drops out of the random drug testing pool, they are no longer eligible to participate in extracurricular activities in the Montrose R-XIV School District or to park on school property for 365 calendar days.
+I understand that if my student drops out of the random drug testing pool, they are no longer eligible to participate in extra-curricular activities in the Montrose R-XIV School District or to park on school property for 365 calendar days.

 Yes.
-Include my student in the random drug-testing program.
+Include my child in the random drug-testing program.

-No. I do not want my student participating in the random drug-testing program.
-I understand he/she will not be eligible to participate in extracurricular activities or to park on district property for the current school year.
+No. I do not want my child participating in the random drug-testing program.
+I understand he/she will not be eligible to participate in extra-curricular activities or to park on district property for the current school year.

 Student Name (Please Print)

 Student Signature

 Parent/Legal Guardian (Please Print)

-Parent Signature
+Parent/Legal Guardian Signature

 Date (mm/dd/yy)